-Through its activities ICCBBA provides the management support essential to sustain standard coding in the complex blood banking environment.
+Through its activities ICCBBA provides the management support essential to sustain standard coding in the complex and rapidly changing field of cellular therapy.
 In particular it delivers:

-- stability users can be confident in the stability of the standard to satisfy the long time periods over which information has to be retained; - user focus the user community are the experts in their field and ICCBBA, through its Technical Advisory Groups, ensures that the information standard meets, rather than dictates, user needs; - flexibility as clinical and scientific knowledge grows there is rapid development with changing information needs.
-ICCBBA ensures that the standard is flexible enough to accommodate those needs; - responsiveness in these rapidly developing medical fields ICCBBA ensures that the standard is able to respond to user needs in a timely manner; - 5) globalization ISBT 128 is a truly international standard with endorsement worldwide; - 6) compatibility standards do not work in isolation but need to interface with equipment, software, and other standards.
+- stability users can be confident in the stability of the standard to satisfy the long time periods over which information has to be retained (e.g. European Commission requirements for data to be stored and traceable for 30 years); - user focus the user community are the experts in their field and ICCBBA, through its Technical Advisory Groups, ensures that the information standard meets, rather than dictates, user needs; - flexibility as clinical and scientific knowledge grows there is rapid development with changing information needs.
+ICCBBA ensures that the standard is flexible enough to accommodate those needs: - responsiveness in these rapidly developing medical fields ICCBBA ensures that the standard is able to respond to user needs in a timely manner; - globalization ISBT 128 is a truly international standard with endorsement worldwide: - compatibility standards do not work in isolation but need to interface with equipment, software, and other standards.
 ICCBBA works with industry and other standards bodies to maximize compatibility.

-Blood, cellular therapy, tissue, organ, and banked human milk collection facilities, and manufacturers of equipment or software that uses ISBT 128, are required to register with ICCBBA and pay a registration and an annual licensing fee.
+Blood, cellular therapy, tissue, organ, and banked human milk collection and processing facilities, and manufacturers of equipment or software that uses ISBT 128, are required to register with ICCBBA and pay a registration and an annual licensing fee.
 Registered organizations obtain access to all ICCBBA documents and databases.

-For further information on ISBT 128, visit the ICCBBA website at www.iccbba.org or call us at +1 909 793 6516.
+For further information on ISBT 128, visit the ICCBBA website at www.isbt128.org or call us at +1 909 793 6516.